-Consistent with industry-standard risk-mitigation measures, the Board has adopted a clawback policy (the "Clawback Policy") in respect of compensation paid or payable to the CEO and the Executive Vice President and Chief Financial Officer (the "CFO").
-Under the Clawback Policy, Capstone, at its discretion, may clawback the after-tax portion of cash and equity compensation awarded to the CEO and CFO, as applicable, in the event of a restatement of Capstone's financial results, and it is determined that the cash or equity awards paid or payable would have been lower had the restatement occurred prior to the payment or grant of such awards.
+The Board has adopted a clawback policy (the "Clawback Policy") in respect of compensation paid or payable to the CEO and the Executive Vice President and Chief Financial Officer (the "CFO").
+Under the Clawback Policy, Capstone, at its discretion, may clawback the after-tax portion of cash and equity compensation awarded to the CEO and CFO, as applicable, in the event of a restatement of Capstone's financial results and it is determined that the cash or equity awards paid or payable would have been lower had the restatement occurred prior to the payment or grant of such awards.